Sam Troughton

-Sam John Troughton (born 21 March 1977) is an English actor who has made appearances in Robin Hood, Alien vs. Predator (2004), as Aleksandr Akimov in Chernobyl (2019), and as Mr. Wilder in the BBC comedy series The Outlaws (2021).
+Sam John Troughton (born 21 March 1977) is an English actor who has made appearances in Robin Hood (2006–2009), Alien vs. Predator (2004), Hex (2005), The Town (2012), The Hollow Crown (2016), The Ritual (2017), Peterloo (2018), Chernobyl (2019), The Outlaws (2021), Litvinenko (2022), and Napoleon (2023).

 Early life

 He is the son of actor David Troughton and the grandson of the second Doctor Who actor Patrick Troughton.
 His younger brothers are the former Warwickshire cricketer Jim Troughton, and actor William Troughton.
 Troughton attended Bridgetown Primary School in Stratford-upon-Avon and then Trinity Catholic School in Leamington Spa.
 He went on to study drama at the University of Hull, graduating in 1998.

 Career

 Troughton is a Shakespearean actor who has worked with the Royal Shakespeare Company, and has thrice been nominated (2000, 2001, 2002) for the Ian Charleson Awards, awarded to young actors for performances in classic plays.

-In 2005, Troughton starred in the horror films Spirit Trap alongside Billie Piper, and Alien vs. Predator, and several television productions including Sky One's Hex.
+In 2005 Troughton starred in the horror films Spirit Trap alongside Billie Piper, and Alien vs. Predator, and several television productions including Sky One's Hex.
 He has appeared in the SAS-themed drama Ultimate Force.
 From October 2006 he appeared in the BBC Robin Hood series (2006–2009), in which he features as Robin's ex-manservant, Much.